sandeepchittilla/sentiment-analysis/README.md

 # Solution

-Place `traindata.csv` and `devdata.csv` inside `/data` at the same level as `/src`.
-Run the python script
+Create `/data` at the same level as `/src`.
+Place `traindata.csv` and `devdata.csv` inside `/data`.
+Then,

     python src/testing.py

-Calls the classifier, trains the model and displays results on dev set
+calls the classifier, trains the model and displays results on dev set.

 ### Text Preprocessing